zlsa/zlsadesign.com/content/article/reports-from-the-orion-arm/the-long-stay.md

 "This will hurt," I warned, pulling the velcro loops tight at the same time.
 She gasped at the pain, but it was already done.
-She tried to sit up, but I motioned her back.
+She tried to sit up, and I motioned her back.
 "No need to overexert yourself yet," I warned.
 "I want to see my parents ---"